No headings found

 What’s even more stunning is that this is the first phone to officially support a 165Hz refresh rate in PUBG Mobile.
 No other phone currently does that.
 And while the jump from 120Hz to 165Hz isn’t huge, you can feel that extra layer of smoothness.
 There is, however, a slight temperature rise — about 2 to 3°C higher compared to 120 FPS!

 OnePlus is also claiming the highest gyroscope DPS on any smartphone, which should make motion aiming in PUBG and similar shooters more accurate.
 In real-world use, it feels very responsive.
-It’s not a huge upgrade from last year, but definitely more consistent.
+It’s not a huge upgrade from last year, but it's definitely more consistent.
 So overall, for gaming, this is the phone to beat right now!

 BTW, there’s even a dedicated Wi-Fi chip here, and in my test, I was getting a stable signal even from three floors away, while the iPhone 17 Pro and Galaxy S25 Ultra had already lost connection.